carltheperson/carltheperson-com/content/10-things-linux.md

 ---
-title: "Getting better at Linux with 10 mini-projects"
+title: "Getting Better at Linux With 10 Mini-Projects"
 date: "28-11-2020"
 ---